eaasi/user-handbook/source/guide/publishing.rst

 What resources can be published to the network?
 ===============================================

-Environments are the only type of resource that can be published and shared between EaaSI nodes.
+Environments are the only type of resource that can currently be published and shared between EaaSI nodes.
 (Software can/must be shared by first installing it into an Environment and then publishing the Environment)

 Also, this does not apply to Content Environments.:term:`Content` and associated Content Environments are assumed to be collection items, unique to each